 Dogs who eat raw meat may develop symptoms such as diarrhea, vomiting, and lethargy within 12 to 24 hours of eating contaminated food.

 If your dog eats raw meat off the counter, he or she may experience some symptoms of illness.
-These include:

 - Loss of appetite and weight loss